How to 3D Scan Your Home

 .zip

 Always use ZIP if your export has multiple files (OBJ + MTL + textures).
-Up to 500MB.

 Required for OBJ